-The Board meets approximately 12 days per month for panel screenings.
+Workload & Performance Summary: The Board meets approximately 12 days per month for panel screenings.
 Panels consist of three Board members, one of which is typically the Chair or Vice-Chair.
-During these panel days the Board conducts file screenings, interviews, appeal reviews, and special reviews.
+During these panel days the Board conducts case screenings, interviews, appeal reviews, and special reviews.
 The incorporation of ICON into the daily screening process has allowed the Board to complete a large workload in an efficient and timely manner.
-A complete breakdown of the Board's workload for FY14 can be found below.
+A complete breakdown of the Board's workload for FY15 can be found on the next page.